brianshih1/mini-async-runtime/mdbook/src/executor/intro.md

 In **preemptive multitasking**, the scheduler decides when to switch between tasks.
 It may have an internal timer that forces a task to give up control to the CPU to ensure that each task gets a fair share of the CPU.

-In **cooperative multitasking**, each task runs until it voluntarily gives up control to the scheduler.
-The type of multitasking Glommio supports is cooperative multitasking.
+In **cooperative multitasking**, the scheduler lets the task run until it voluntarily gives up control back to the scheduler. `Glommio` supports cooperative multitasking.

 So how might an executor run tasks?
 The most simple mechanism is with the event loop.